-Most Poles want US nukes
+Most Poles want US nukes – survey

 A survey suggests that over half the population of Poland believe the US should station nuclear weapons in the country to deter Russia from using nukes against Ukraine.
 Polish president Andrzej Duda has reportedly already raised the issue with Washington.